JGets/smail/README.md

 ````
 func (s *Smail) SendHTMLEmail(recipients *AddrList, subject string, body string) error
 ````
-Sends an HTML email to the specified recipient email adress(es), with the given subject and body.
+Sends an HTML email to the specified recipient email adress(es), with the given subject and body.<br/>
 **NOTE:** it is assumend that the given email adresses are valid.